Cinnamon vs. Nutmeg — Health Impact and Nutrition Comparison

 Table of contents

 Cinnamon is the bark of a cinnamon tree from Sri Lanka, while Nutmeg is the fruit of Indonesian Myristica fragrans.
 Nutmeg has a subtle, pungent, and slightly spicy aroma.
 Cinnamon has a sweet, a bit spicy, and warm flavor.
-Nutmeg is commonly used in savory dishes, while cinnamon is usually in sweet dishes.
+Nutmeg is commonly used in savory dishes, while cinnamon is usually in sweet dishes; in Middle Eastern cuisine, it is also used in savory dishes.

 Nutmeg is high in calories, while Cinnamon is a medium-calorie food.